-If the caregiver experienced covert incest when they were young, they may repeat the same pattern of behavior, believing it to be normal.
+If the caregiver was exposed to emotional incest when they were young, they might repeat the same pattern of behavior, believing it to be normal.

 It may take a long time for someone to recognize the full impact of the caregiver’s behavior.
-A person may idealize the parent or caregiver involved and struggle to accept that the relationship was not healthy.
+A person may idealize their parent or caregiver and have difficulty accepting that the relationship was not healthy.

-However, acknowledging covert incest is essential for recovery.
-This is especially true because people often blame themselves for their parent’s or caregiver’s behavior.
-It is important to recognize that no form of incest is ever the child’s fault.
+However, acknowledging emotional incest is essential for recovery.
+Since people often blame themselves for their parent’s or caregiver’s behavior, it is important to recognize that no form of incest is ever the child’s fault.

-Steps a person can take to begin healing from covert incest include:
+Steps a person can take to begin healing from emotional incest include:

-- Having therapy: A qualified therapist can help someone understand what happened to them during childhood and provide a judgment-free space for them to talk about it.
-Therapists can also help people adjust their ideas about what healthy relationships look like.
+- Seeking therapy: A qualified therapist can help someone understand what happened to them during childhood and provide a judgment-free space for them to talk about it.
+Therapists can also help people adjust their ideas about healthy relationships.

 - Joining a support group: Some people find it beneficial to communicate with others who have had similar experiences.
-Support groups can also help people recognize unhealthy patterns of behavior and so reduce the power that their parent or caregiver has over them.
+Support groups can also help people recognize unhealthy patterns of behavior and reduce their parent or caregiver’s influence over them.

-- Establishing boundaries: If an adult child is still in contact with their parent or caregiver, they may need to establish healthier boundaries.
-An individual may also need to practice setting boundaries with other people, such as romantic partners, friends, or their own children.
+- Establishing boundaries: If an adult-child is still in contact with their parent or caregiver, they may need to set healthier boundaries.
+Individuals may also need to practice setting boundaries with others, such as romantic partners, friends, or their own children.

-- Taking medication: If a person who has experienced covert incest has depression or anxiety, medication may help manage the symptoms.
+- Taking medication: If a person who has experienced emotional incest has depression or anxiety, medication may help manage the symptoms.